SSModelGit/ModROS-Modelica/README.md

 ### Prerequisites

-ModROS requires a \*nix platfom (Linux, etc.) to run, as of now - the external C function in Modelica has not been ported to Windows yet.
-It also requires a Modelica tool to run - it has currently been tested with:
+ModROS requires a \*nix platfom (Linux, etc.) to run, as of now - the external C function in Modelica has not been ported to Windows yet - and further requires a Modelica tool to run.
+It has currently been tested with:

+* SystemModeler 5.0.0 and Ubuntu 16.04 LTS
-* SystemModeler
+* SystemModeler 5.0.0 and macOS High Sierra

 ### Installing